 What Enabled Dictators to Come to Power in Europe

 The Dawes Plan (April 1924) restructured reparations payments, and provided foreign loans to Germany.
 This allowed Germany to recover economically so that it could meet its reparations payments.
 The standard of living improved, and industrial growth beat pre-war levels.
 However, not everyone prospered.
 Unemployment was still high (10% in 1926) and farmers suffered from low prices and high debt.
 Germany was living off borrowed money.
 If the supply stopped the economy would collapse.
 Economic power was in the hands of industrialists who supported the republic while they prospered, but later embraced the right when their power was threatened in the Great Depression.

+In February 1925, President Ebert died.
+Hindenburg was encouraged to stand and won with a narrow majority.
 Hindenburg was from a conservative Junker military background; he was very old (77 in 1925).
 However, he worked to support the constitution and make the republic work.
 Also his election brought some acquiescence towards the republic from the right; and his person lent the position of President prestige which many felt it lacked under Ebert.
+In foreign affairs, Germany was able to rejoin the European diplomatic community.
+Under Stresemann (Foreign Minister from November 1924), Germany cooperated with France to end Germany's diplomatic isolation and help restore the economy.
+Germany, France and Belgium signed t he Treaty of Locarno in 1925 which guaranteed the borders between Germany and France and Belgium and renounced war as an instrument of foreign policy.
+In 1926 Germany joined the League of Nations.
+In 1929 the Young Plan reduced total reparations payments to 37,000 million marks, with annual instalments until 1988.

+What Enabled Dictators to Come to Power in Europe